DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 still be informed when an important asynchronous event, e.g. the arrival of a notification, occurs.

 This mode is disabled by default.
-Pressing Forward+VolumeUp enables it, and pressing Forward+VolumeDown disables it.
+Pressing Backward+VolumeUp enables it, and pressing Backward+VolumeDown disables it.

 Differences from Braille Rendering
 ``````````````````````````````````